 - Marriage/Partnership Conflict

 - Domestic Abuse

 - Relationship Issues

-I do not accept insurance at this time though I’m generally able to work with clients to fit budget needs (such as fees that match insurance co-pays, and sliding scale).
-This is considered private pay, it doesn’t access or go through insurance in any way and is only matching the co-pay amount of the insurance provider.
+I do not accept insurance at this time though I’m generally able to work with clients to fit budget needs (such as offering a sliding scale).
+This is considered private pay, it doesn’t access or go through insurance in any way.
+I can, however, give you a Superbill if requested.
 I accept cash, check, and all major credit cards.
 Payment is due at time of service.

 Individual: $120 for a 50 minute session.